wolfehr/IIPs/iips/iip-tba.md

 * DAO members have votes equal to the ILV holdings in wallets they control.
 * DAO members can spread their vote over any number of candidates.
 * The votes given to a candidate when a DAO member allocates ILV to them will be equal to the square root of the number of ILV allocated.
-* The core team is accountable for determining how to elect their representative.
-They do not need approval from the DAO on their method of electing a representative.

 ### Example